GeoscienceAustralia/ptha/misc/gladstone_2024_2025/sources/hazard/README.md

     * Even bin boundaries could easily lead to heavy sampling of very rare scenarios.

 ## How to run it
 First create a directory for you new batch.
-Copy a `sampling_config.R` file in and adjust as required.
+Copy a `sampling_config.R` file in and adjust as required (*also change the reproducible seed*).
 Use the `run_create_scenarios.pbs` script which does the following:
 ```bash
 source R_431_NCI_modules.sh # On NCI only